Integrated-Corporate-Services/hntas-digital-web/HNTAS/HNTAS.Api.Client/docs/apis/HeatNetworksApi.md

 <a id="apiheatnetworksaddheatnetworkpost"></a>
 # **ApiHeatNetworksAddHeatNetworkPost**
-> HeatNetwork ApiHeatNetworksAddHeatNetworkPost (HeatNetwork heatNetwork)
+> HeatNetworkResponse ApiHeatNetworksAddHeatNetworkPost (HeatNetwork heatNetwork)